erincampbell234/erincampbell234.github.io/index.md

 _Current Affiliations:_

 MPH student at the George Washington University Milken Institute School of Public Health, concentrating in environmental health.
+Expected graduation May 2025.

 Graduate research assistant at the GW Air, Climate, and Health Lab, led by Susan Anenberg, PhD.